DMW2151/expert-garbanzo/readme.md

  2021-05-14 05:06:28.974982+00 | 1646
 ```

-### CPU and Disk Usage
+### Memory, CPU, and Disk Usage

 In local testing, I found the most stressed part of the system wasn't CPU as I had originally suspected, but instead the disk.
-Upgrading from AWS standard `gp2` EBS to `gp3` EBS allowed me to get 3000 IOPs and 125MB/s throughput essentially for free (<$1.50/month for this project) and made hosting the PostgreSQL instance in a container viable.
+See the capture below for the `docker stats` from 8:00am 5/14/2021.

 ```bash
 CONTAINER ID   NAME                     CPU %     MEM USAGE / LIMIT     MEM %     NET I/O